URSec/Silhouette-QEMU-Demo/README.md

   when building programs in `BENCH`.
 - `projects/<BENCH>/src/programs.scons` defines program-specific settings and
   will be loaded by the above `SConstruct` script.
-- If you want to run a newly added program via `demo.py`, simply add the program name to the `benchmarks` dictionary in the script.
+- If you want to debug or run a newly added program via `demo.py`, simply add the program name to the `benchmarks` dictionary in the script.

 The biggest constraint for supporting larger programs (such as [CoreMark-Pro](https://www.eembc.org/coremark-pro)) is the limited memory on